SAP/sap-btp-service-operator/README.md

 ## Troubleshooting and Support

-  - **I need to create a service binding to access a service instance that's in the `Delete Failed` state, but this state prevents me from doing that.**
+  - The deletion of my service instance failed.
+To fix the failure, I have to create a service binding, but I can't do this because the instance is in the `Delete Failed` state.
+(for example, the main XSUAA instance cannot be deleted since clone instances still exist, a new binding has to be created to clean up the clones.)

+ **Solution**

- To overcome this obstacle, subaccount admins can create the service binding with the `force_k8s_binding` query param set to `true` (`force_k8s_binding=true`).
-You can do this by using the Service Manager Control CLI (smctl) or 'Create a Service Binding' Service Manager API.
+ Use the `force_k8s_binding` query param when when you create a service binding and set it to `true` (`force_k8s_binding=true`).
+You can do this either with the Service Manager Control CLI (smctl) or 'Create a Service Binding' Service Manager API.

 Smctl Example